sonukc9370-ai/Online-Book-Store-Analysis/README.md

 ```

 ### Option B: Using Import Wizard
-If you encounter permission errors with `LOAD DATA` or simply prefer a GUI, use the **Table Data Import Wizard** in MySQL Workbench or the Import function in your specific SQL IDE.
+If an error is encountered with `LOAD DATA` , use the **Table Data Import Wizard** in MySQL Workbench or the Import function in specific SQL IDE.

 ---